-Throughout the Colonial School District, families have rummaged through their closets for old and outgrown sneakers that their children can take to school for "Dunk Your Kicks."
+At Conshohocken Elementary School (CE), families have gone through their closets for old and outgrown sneakers that their children can take to school for "Dunk Your Kicks."

-Two hundred million pairs of sneakers head to landfills each year in the United States, while hundreds of millions of people across the globe walk barefoot.
-The Max Cure Foundation's Dunk Your Kicks campaign calls for the collection of used sneakers, which are given to an international recycler of used clothing.
+The Max Cure Foundation's Dunk Your Kicks gives the donated sneakers to an international recycler of used clothing.
 The recycler resells the shoes as affordable footwear in developing nations.

 How to donate your old or outgrown sneakers to Dunk Your Kicks:

-You can drop your sneakers off at Conshohocken Elementary School by May 18 or at Ridge Park Elementary School or Whitemarsh Elementary School through the end of May.
+You can drop your sneakers off at Conshohocken Elementary School by October 18 or in the lobby of Plymouth Whitemarsh High School.